nickjj/dotfiles/README.md

 going to happen.
 Triple check your drive being formatted is the correct one and everything else looks good!

-- Sit back and relax while everything gets installed for ~5-10 minutes
+- Sit back and relax while everything gets installed in ~2 minutes
 - Choose "Exit archinstall" when it prompts you after it has finished
 - Remove the USB drive from your computer
 - Run `reboot`